 Exercise is essential for improving fitness, but skipping breaks can harm both your mental and physical health.
 Rest days give you a chance to reflect on your progress, refresh your outlook, and find new motivation.
 Physically, it allows your body to recover and grow stronger and helps reduce the risk of overuse injuries.
 Give your body the rest it needs, and enjoy the benefits of taking a day off each week.

 Focusing on the long term

-Little rewards, like new exercise gear or a subscription to a fitness magazine, may seem unimportant at first, but these small celebrations of your accomplishments can be a significant source of motivation.
+Small rewards, like new exercise gear or a subscription to a fitness magazine, may seem unimportant at first, but these small celebrations of your accomplishments can be a significant source of motivation.
 Planning healthy rewards along the way will emphasize to yourself that these changes have value.
 Whether the reward is big or small, always recognize your hard work and new healthy habits.

 Comparing yourself to others

-No two journeys to fitness are exactly alike.
+No two journeys to fitness are the same.
 It's easy to compare yourself to others and wonder why your mileage isn’t building as quickly, your weight isn’t coming off as fast, or your abs don't have the same definition.
 While it’s good to have role models and people you trust that can offer advice, comparing yourself to others will only discourage you.
 Take things at your own pace, and evaluate the progress you have made.
 Compare your new self to your old self and not to other people.